Monday, December 31, 2012

 If I were an Ornament

-My closet consists of many (and I mean many) pairs of colored jeans, a couple pair of dress pants, tons of shirts and OK, tons of sweaters.
+My closet consists of many (and I mean many) pairs of colored jeans, a couple of pairs of dress pants, tons of shirts, and OK, tons of sweaters.
 The question is--which pair of denim pants and which sweater shall I wear on Sunday?
 Oh, and shoes, I have a lot of shoes.
-I must make sure that they make a statement.
+I need to ensure they make a statement.
 And maybe a scarf, since I also have many of those.

 So, back to the ornament thing--I have come to the conclusion that I am not a bright shiny ornament.
 I can fully admit that now.
-I wanted to be one when I was younger, I tried hard to fit in, i.e., wear a dress.
-But, then I realized as I got older, that I'd never ever be shiny.
-No, I am dull in color i.e., I wear jeans.
+I wanted to be one when I was younger.
+I tried hard to fit in, i.e., by wearing a dress.
+But then I realized, as I got older, that I'd never ever be shiny.
+No, I am dull in color, i.e., I wear jeans.
 And, I'm OK with that.
 That is who I am.
 I am not the shiniest ornament on the tree.
 However, I have some great friends who are.
-In fact last Sunday one of my good friends was all dressed up in a gorgeous red dress.
+In fact, last Sunday, one of my good friends was all dressed up in a gorgeous red dress.
 She looked beautiful.
-She is taller than I am, thinner, and had lots of pretty jewelry--in other words, she is a shiny ornament.
-And as I began to look around my little church I noticed lots of other beautiful shiny ornaments.
-It seemed as though everyone was dressed festively for the season, and I was not.
-I began to feel a little self-conscious at first and then realized that even if I owned fancier clothing I would not wear it, it's just not me, and that's OK.
+She is taller than I am, thinner, and has lots of pretty jewelry--in other words, she is a shiny ornament.
+And as I began to look around my little church, I noticed lots of other beautiful shiny ornaments.
+It seemed as though everyone was dressed festively for the season, and I was not. began to feel a little self-conscious at first and then realized that even if I owned fancier clothing, I would not wear it; it's just not me, and that's OK.
 Well, it's OK with me anyway, maybe not so much with them.

 Yes, I am perfectly OK with being just a plain old ornament--not too tall, not too pretty, not too talented, not too much of anything really.
 I like just who I am, most of the time.
-Unless of course someone comes along and makes me feel really bad about myself.
+Unless, of course, someone comes along and makes me feel really bad about myself.
 Then it's a whole new ballgame.
-I have to analyze a few things then, do some self-talk, and pray.
-After a bit, I am fine again with whom God has made me.
+I have to analyze a few things, then do some self-talk and pray.
+After a bit, I am fine again with who God has made me to be.
 And one thing I'd like to make clear is that I am also OK with how God has made my friends.
-I like that they are all different--some shiny, some plainer like me.
-However, there is one thing they all have in common, they are my friends.
-I feel so blessed that they are in my life, they encourage me and pray for me and I know that all I have to do is call out to them and they'd be here for me in a heartbeat.
+I like that they are all different — some shiny, some plainer, like me.
+However, there is one thing they all have in common: they are my friends.
+I feel so blessed that they are in my life; they encourage me and pray for me, and I know that all I have to do is call out to them, and they'd be here for me in a heartbeat.

 All my ornaments--they are from all over the world, some are glass, some are metal, some are made of wood.
-They are all unique, they are all beautiful, they all have special meaning and bring about fond memories.
+They are all unique, all beautiful, and all have special meaning, bringing about fond memories.
 My ornaments, my friends.

-In looking at my Christmas tree just now, I have found an ornament that best expresses my heart and my emotions this season.
+While looking at my Christmas tree just now, I found an ornament that best expresses my heart and emotions this season.
 I guess I am feeling humble today...

 Friday, December 7, 2012